Flow past a Backward-Facing Step#

 In this example, a bidimensional flow goes past a backward-facing step.
 The flow enters from the left inlet and separates from the bottom wall at the step, and then reattaches to it further downstream at a distance \(x_r\) from the step.

 The backward-facing step problem is a classical computational fluid dynamics problem.
 The fact that it features a non-trivial solution while maintaining simple geometry and boundary conditions makes this problem a good candidate for validation purposes as well as to test the robustness of a given CFD method.
-First, the basic parameters used to solve the backward-facing step problem will be exposed.
-A solution to several Reynolds numbers (from \(Re = 100\) to \(Re =1000\)) will then be presented and compared to experimental and numerical data.
-A mesh adaptation and numerical error analysis will be carried on.
+First, the basic parameters of the backward-facing step problem will be shown.
+A solution to two Reynolds numbers (\(\mathrm{Re} = 100\) to \(\mathrm{Re} =1000\)) will then be presented and compared to numerical and analytical data.

 Parameter File#